DeutscheModelUnitedNations/munify-delegator/README.md

 ## Develop Locally

 Make sure you have Docker and Bun installed.
+(You might need to have Node.js installed too for managing the database ORM [prisma](https://www.prisma.io/))

 1. Clone the Repository